gavinleroy/pldi25-artifact/README.md

 run-evaluation
 ```

+This script gathers local data, which is placed in the `evaluation/data/gen/` directory that is recognized by the Julia notebook in the next step.

 ## Analysis Evaluation

 If the above worked, then you can compare the local data with the data used in the paper evaluation.
 The next command will download the Julia dependencies and start a server within the container.
 After launching, navigate to `localhost:8888` to view the full notebook.